Misunderstood Metrics: Google Analytics 4 Sessions

 Single Session From Multiple Sources

-The Session ID Is Not Unique
+The Session ID May Not Be Not Unique

 Speaking of assumptions, you might assume that a field named ‘ga_session_id’ would be a unique identifier of a session, but you’d be wrong.
 The same session ID can be assigned to 2 different user’s sessions.